Criteria for Measurement for CAE in Cyber Operations Advanced

 Students who participate sufficiently in the designated CAE-Cyber Operations Advanced curriculum (i.e., take and pass courses that completely satisfy foundational, core and specialization requirements described in Criterion 1) must be distinguished from other students through the awarding of a degree, certificate, or a reference to a focus area or specialization on their transcript and/or degree.

 The CAE-Cyber Operations Advanced program must be based within a technically deep computer science, computer engineering or electrical engineering program, or a degree program of equivalent technical depth.
-Courses mapped to the CAE-Cyber Operations Advanced KUs must be relevant and recently taught.
+Representatives of the CAE-Cyber Operations program Office may perform a two day on-site, detailed curriculum review focused on course content, course relevance (how current it is), course frequency (how often is the course taught, when was it last taught) with the participation of the faculty members who maintain and teach each course.

 The goal of the CAE-Cyber Operations Advanced program is to produce graduating students with an in-depth educational foundation that enables them to better function in the world of specialized cyber operations.
 To best achieve this, a designated program must expose students to cyber operations in an inter-disciplinary manner.
 Cyber operations must not be treated as an isolated specialization, with classes focused solely on cyber operations tools, techniques, and principles.
 Instead, a cyber operations student must be exposed to the underlying technologies that make up the cyber domain, as well as the policy, social, legal, and ethical aspects of conducting cyber operations.
 To the greatest extent possible, this should be done by integrating cyber operations information, as appropriate, into the courses of many other academic disciplines (e.g., computer science, engineering, math, IT, business, law), as well as integrating elements of those disciplines into cyber operations classes, when they do exist as stand-alone offerings (which, for some topics, may be appropriate to do so).
 Thus, a curriculum suitable to satisfy the academic requirements for designation as a cyber operations program may include courses from multiple colleges within a university and from multiple programs and disciplines, or, in the case of a defined cyber operations degree program, it can be demonstrated that the relevant information from these disciplines has been integrated into the cyber operations program courses.